Imorenob1991/Walmart_ABC_Classification/README.md

 ## DATA ANALYSIS AND INTERPRETATION

-SCOPE: All Stores (10) and SKUs, with no Filter nor Classifications.
+SCOPE: The analysis includes all 10 stores and all SKUs, with no filters or classifications applied.

-SKUs: 1.557 Total in March 2011 - This represent 51% of the Total SKUs sold between 2011-01-29 to 2016-06-19
+SKUs: There were a total of 1,557 SKUs in March 2011, representing 51% of the total SKUs sold between January 29, 2011, and June 19, 2016

 ### SCOPE Analysis N°1: SKU ABC Classification in tearms of Sales in Units